lu-kno/Pocket_Lightmeter/README.md

 # Other

 `esp_lightmeter` folder is a work in progress to build a lightmeter using an ESP8266 and a BH1750FVI light sensor.
-DEPRECATED
+STALE